Arkintea/Arkintea/README.md

 - 👯 I’m looking to collaborate on IoT and computer vision projects

-- 💬 Ask me about industrial IoT solutions, energy solutions, simulation and numeral computation
+- 💬 Ask me about industrial IoT solutions, energy solutions, simulation and numerical computation

 ## **LANGUAGES AND TOOLS**